fihovi/TwitchGatherer/README.md

 3. Run the script: `npm start`

 # TODO
+- [ ] Add Dockerfile and docker-compose.yaml
+- [ ] Add database structure and create automatically on initialization of the project
 - [ ] Add tests
 - [ ] Add logging
 - [ ] Add error handling